bbcf/bbcflib/doc/tutorial_bFlatMajor.rst

     # Running ``fusion`` on the whole genome would paste together
     # regions from different chromosomes.

+Both concern every function that has to compare two regions' coordinates.
+In general, we advise to always loop on the chomosomes list.

 How do I find the function I need?
 ----------------------------------